danielloader/markdown-toolkit/docs/index.md

 !!!
 Warning

     This library hasn't reached API stability, when it does it'll be bumped to version `1.0.0`.
-Until then, make sure you pin your libary versions.
+Until then, make sure you pin your library versions.

 <p align="center">
 <img src="img/markdown-mark.svg"><br>